The number of students allowed from each school is:

 Multiple choice, 50 questions, 60 minutes, no calculators are allowed.

 This exam will be taken individually by all participants and will be similar to the State Mathematics Contest, having questions from different levels of mathematics.
 There will be questions in each of the following areas: algebra, geometry, advanced algebra, precalculus, and problem solving.
 Students will be asked to mark their level on their test, which may be verified by their teachers.

 Individual awards will be given for the top five individuals at each level and the top 10 individuals overall.
 School awards will be given for the top three schools at each level and the top three schools overall.

 II.
 Team round

-The top team from each school (1 middle school team and 1 high school team) will be selected to participate in the College Bowl Round.
+The top teams from each school (1 middle school team and 1 high school team) will be selected to participate in the College Bowl Round.
 If a qualifying team does not have four members, they may choose a fourth member from their school.

 III.
 College Bowl round

 Four-person teams determined by the results of the Team Round.
 No calculators are allowed.
 A circular system will be used to pair teams, which will compete on a series of questions.
 The questions will be projected on a screen and read simultaneously to the group.
 The first team to buzz in, be recognized, and give the correct answer in the allotted time limit will earn a point.
 If the first team to buzz in gives an incorrect answer, the other team will be given an opportunity to answer the same question.
-Prizes will be given for the top teams (1 middle school team and 1 high school team) and each of the individuals on those teams.
+A prize will be given for the top teams (1 middle school team and 1 high school team) and each of the individuals on those teams.